 Most recruitment agencies operate a typical 9am to 5pm working day, but this is by no means set in stone and the pandemic has meant that many have had to be more flexible.
-Pre pandemic the hours typically flex in line with the workload and type of tasks you have on.
-For example, you may be expected to spend one day on site with a client, and the another attending a meeting or training day, helping to broaden your knowledge on a particular sector or skillset.
+The hours typically flex in line with the workload and type of tasks you have on.
+For example, you may be expected to spend one day on site with a client, and another attending a meeting or training day, helping to broaden your knowledge on a particular sector or skillset.

 While you may have to work in challenging or competitive environments, the recruitment industry can be hugely rewarding.
 Helping a candidate secure their dream job or finding the perfect employee for an appreciative business can bring a great sense of job satisfaction.